jacoby3210/react-template-app/README.md

 ## 📝 Brief

-This project is a blueprint for the development of actual web applications.
+This project provides the minimum necessary set of technologies to further develop React-based web applications.
+It is intended to be used as a template for future projects.

 ## 🛠️ Developer Tech Stack

-Template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
-Also included:
-- clsx - for solving most problems involving multiple classes;
-- Prop-Types - runtime type checking for React props and similar objects;
-- React-Aria - library of React Hooks that provides accessible UI primitives for your design system.
+Main modules of the environment:
 - React-Router-Dom - contains bindings for using React Router in web applications;
 - Redux (@reduxjs/toolkit) - make it easy to trace when, where, why, and how your application's state changed;
 - SCSS - implements SASS via node-sass;
-- Mock Service Worker - for backend emulation;
+- Mock Service Worker is used to emulate the execution of requests on the server side;
-- Jest - for testing;
+- Jest is used to test the performance of a web application;

+Support modules (limited use):
+- react-aria - is used to merge property sets correctly (mergeProps);

 ## ✨ Features